rhinstaller/anaconda/CONTRIBUTING.rst

 Use ``Resolves`` if the patch fixes the core issue which caused the bug.
 Use ``Related`` if the patch fixes an ancillary issue that is related to, but might not actually fix the bug.

+Release Notes
+^^^^^^^^^^^^^

+If you are submitting a patch that should be documented in the release notes, create a copy of the ``docs/release-notes/template.rst`` file, modify its content and add the new file to your patch, so it can be reviewed and merged together with your changes.

+The template has the following content:

+.. include:: ./docs/release-notes/template.rst
+    :literal:

+After a final release (for example, Fedora GA), we will remove all release notes from ``docs/release-notes/`` of the release branch and create a new file in ``docs/releases/`` with their content.

+This change will be ported to upstream to remove the already documented release notes from ``docs/release-notes/`` of the upstream branch.
+In a case of RHEL, port only the new release file.

 Pull Request Review
 ^^^^^^^^^^^^^^^^^^^^